Gain in-demand skills by studying online for a data analytics graduate certificate with an Australian university.

-A digital world combined with data capture make analytics an essential, in-demand skill.
-Create rewarding career opportunities by studying for a Graduate Certificate in Data Analytics online.
-You'll learn how to convert data into useful, insightful information that businesses want.
+A digital economy combined with data capture make data analysis an essential skill.
+Create job opportunities with a Graduate Certificate in Data Analytics.
+Students learn how to convert data into commercial insights that businesses want.

 Choice and flexibility are features of the Graduate Certificate in Analytics from UNSW Online.
 You select four from the 14 subjects contained in the Master of Analytics program.
 Each subject is 100% online and can be completed part-time over 7 weeks.
 Without needing time off work, you can do this course in under 8 months.
 Subjects include: introductory data analysis, predictive analytics, data visualisation and communication, managing customer analytics, and big data management.
 The course is open to graduates (any discipline) and professionals with 3+ years of experience.

 The difference between data and business analysts can be subtle.
 Generally, a business analyst will be removed from database operations and more concerned with boardroom activities.
-They pragmatically seek to exploit data to inform business managers and leaders.
+They pragmatically seek to exploit data to inform decision makers.

-While the analytics and data science professions overlap, data science is more challenging in terms of the skills required.
-The job also tends to be more coding intensive...
-READ MORE
+While the analytics and data science professions overlap, the latter is more challenging in terms of skills required.
+Data scientist jobs tend to be more coding intensive and require advanced mathematical knowledge.

 What You'll Study (Course Structure)